awearytraveler/Custom-Install-Scripts/README.md

 # To-Do List:

-1. Setup scripts for new terminal, installing zsh and anaconda
+1. Setup scripts for new terminal, installing zsh, git and anaconda
 2. Install all relevant packages in python
 3. Install CUDA and OpenCL and DL and RL frameworks.
 4. Install vlc, slack and IDEs for coding